FrozenAssassine/TextControlBox-WinUI/README.md

 - `GotFocus` / `LostFocus`: Handle focus changes.
 - `TextLoadedEvent`: Occurs when the TextControlBox finished loading the text.
 - `Loaded`: Occurs when the TextControlBox finished loading and all components initialized
+- `TabsSpacesChanged`: Occurs when the tabs or spaces change, from LoadLines/LoadText or from properties
+- `LineEndingChanged`: Occurs when the line ending changes, from LoadLines/LoadText or from property
+- `LinkClicked`: Occures when a link inside the textbox was clicked (contains the url as parameter)

 ## 🎨 Syntax Highlighting

 TextControlBox includes built-in support for multiple languages:

-- C#, C++, Java, Python, JavaScript, JSON, HTML, CSS, SQL, Markdown, Batch, Config, CSV, LaTex, PHP, QSharp, TOML, XML, G-Code, Lua, Hex
+- C#, C++, Java, Python, JavaScript, JSON, x86Assembly, HTML, CSS, SQL, Markdown, Batch, Config (Ini, Klipper -Styles), CSV, LaTex, PHP, QSharp, TOML, XML, G-Code, Lua, Hex

 Enable syntax highlighting: